Coronavirus - advice and information

 The tip at Shidas Lane is open every day, 8am - 4pm - booking only

 Only visit if it's absolutely essential and read about changes to the tip's operation before you go.
-From July 6 you must book an appointment to visit the tip.
+You must book an appointment to visit the tip.
 Book your appointment now.

 Advice for faith settings (churches, temples, mosques etc)